sjfakharian/Data-Insight-Tools/Sentiment_Analysis.md

 - **Naive Bayes**: Uses Bayes' theorem with strong independence assumptions between features
 - **Random Forest**: Constructs multiple decision trees during training and outputs the mode of the classes

-Liu discusses supervised learning approaches in Chapter 3, highlighting how they've been applied to document sentiment classification[^1].
+Liu discusses supervised learning approaches in Chapter 3, highlighting how they've been applied to document sentiment classification.

 #### Deep Learning Models